-St. Patrick’s Day is just around the corner.
-I’ve put together a fun list of holiday-themed crafts and recipes for you to enjoy.
+I’ve put together a fun list of holiday-themed St. Patrick’s Day crafts for you to enjoy.
 They’re all easy, and most are simple and safe enough for kids to help with.
 They mainly involve green things, and leprechauns and shamrocks and four-leaf-clovers – that sort of thing.

 - Make an adorable leprechaun yarn bug.
 This one requires just a few items from a craft store, and is safe enough for older kids or smaller kids with supervision.

 - Print out some St. Patrick’s Day coloring book pages for the kids.
-These are as simple as loading paper and clicking print, but they keep kids entertained for hours, at a fraction of the cost of colorbooks.
+These are as simple as loading paper and clicking print, but they keep kids entertained for hours, at a fraction of the cost of coloring books.